-Whether you’re a teacher looking to teach the alphabet using animals, an inspiring zoologist, or just curious about the world, you may be looking to discover more animals.
-We all know the generic ones, but what about some of the more unique animals that start with the letter “M”?
-Here, you will find a list of 30 of the most common to the rarest animals that start with “M”, along with interesting facts about each one!
+Whether you’re a teacher looking to introduce your kiddos to the alphabet using animals, an aspiring zoologist, or just curious about the world, you’ve come to the right place!
+Your children are probably already able to list a few generic animals starting with the letter “M”, but have they ever heard of these unique animals?
+Here, you’ll find our stunning collection of the most common to the rarest animals that start with the letter “M”, along with a few interesting facts about each one.

 1. Macaque